HLR/LOViS/README.md

 # LOViS

 ### Code for LOViS
 This is the code for the paper ''LOViS: Learning Orientation and Visual Signals for  Vision and Language Navigation''.
+The paper is accepted by COLING 2022.

 ### Environment Installation
 Please refer to [Env-Dropout](https://github.com/airsplay/R2R-EnvDrop) to install the Matterport3D simulators, download Room-to-room dataset and install the python environments.